chrisenoch/automatic-image-resize/README.md

 Ensure the container with the class `auto-resize` occupies the width and height you want the image to occupy.
 The width and height of the container must not depend on the nested image as the image will not be present when the app is loaded.
 To test you have styled the container correctly, you can delete the image using the DevTools (deleteElement in Chrome) when you inspect the HTML.
 If the width and height of the container are what you expect the image to be when it is loaded, you have styled the container correctly.
 The reason this is necessary is because `renderImages.js` measures the height and width of the container and renders an image of an appropriate size based on this.

 ## Step 6
-To define the height and width of the containers use the class 'was-auto-resized` and `auto-resize` in your CSS.
-At load time each container with the class `auto-resize` has the class `auto-resize` replaced with the class 'was-auto-resized` The purpose of the class `auto-resize` is to allow the app to get the width and height dimensions of the container and to ensure the browser does not download an image before the JavaScript has decided the most appropriate image to load.
-The purpose of 'was-auto-resized` is to ensure the app continues to function and that the most appropriate image is shown if the user resizes the screen.
+To define the height and width of the containers use the class `was-auto-resized` and `auto-resize` in your CSS.
+At load time each container with the class `auto-resize` has the class `auto-resize` replaced with the class `was-auto-resized` The purpose of the class `auto-resize` is to allow the app to get the width and height dimensions of the container and to ensure the browser does not download an image before the JavaScript has decided the most appropriate image to load.
+The purpose of `was-auto-resized` is to ensure the app continues to function and that the most appropriate image is shown if the user resizes the screen.

 ### Correct example of styling an image container
 ```